pixelartexchange/artbase.sandbox.vol3/README.md

 If you look at the
 pixel art image
-the size is  2400x2400 px, that is, a 100x (!) zoom factor if we assume a (minimal) 24x24 format.
+the size is  2400x2400 px, that is, a 100x (!) zoom factor if you assume a (minimal) 24x24 format.

-Now let's downsample / pixelate the images  one-by-one:
+Now let's downsample / pixelate the images one-by-one from 2400x2400 to 24x24px:

 ```
 $ artbase unordinalpunks px